-MISSION: To Strengthen and Encourage Members of the Armed Forces, First Responders, Athletes, and People with Chronic illness.
+MISSION: To Strengthen and Encourage Members of the Armed Forces, First Responders, Veterans and their Family Members with God’s Word.

 The first Shield of Strength was made in 1997 as a simple reminder.
 The idea came from a few scriptures Kenny’s wife Tammie had written on his equipment while he was chasing a dream of winning a National Championship.
 Tammie made that decision after seeing he was scared to death waiting for his turn to compete at the US Nationals.
 Kenny appreciated her encouragement but had no idea the power that was in God’s word.
 It’s a much longer story (told in his book “Shields of Strength”) but after those scriptures got off his equipment and into his heart and he then learned to act on God’s word he was changed forever.
 So much so that he wanted a daily reminder of God’s word in his life but would have looked kind of funny carrying around his athletic equipment so he engraved them on a dog tag and wore them under his shirt.
 In time he found someone that needed that reminder as much as he did so he gave it away and made another one.
 That was the beginning of Shields of Strength.
 He never set out or even dreamed they would one day reach our military and millions of others in need of the power found in God’s word.
 Kenny says “making Shields of Strength has been the most humbling experience of my life.”